Skip to Content

 There are lots of fun things to do in Milford Sound.
 Some of the highlights include:

-Visit Lady Bowen Falls – From the foreshore, you can take a short boat ride for $10 to Lady Bowen Falls.
-Lady Bowen is Milford’s most powerful waterfall and well worth checking out!
+4. Visit Lady Bowen Falls – From the foreshore, you can take a short boat ride for $10 to Lady Bowen Falls.
+Lady Bowen is Milford’s most powerful waterfall, it actually the power and water source for Milford town!
+The short Bowen Falls walk is closed, but you can get really close to the falls on the boat ride so it’s worth a visit.

 Where to Stay in Cromwell

 Freedom Camping – You can’t freedom camp wherever you’d like in Cromwell, but there are a few designated freedom camping sites.
-One that I recommend is called Lowburn Harbour and you can find more information about it on the app Campermate.
+One that I recommend is called Lowburn Harbour and you can find more information about it on the Campermate app.

 Harvest Park Studios Workers Accommodation – This is a great option for those on a budget or looking for a comfortable modern space.
 They offer twin or queen studios that have simple private kitchenettes and are located within walking distance from a couple of wineries.